Guess Who? Two Texans Make PFF Top 101

 6 - Deshaun Watson, QB

-Yes, the wantaway quarterback finished sixth overall and deservedly so.
+Yes, the quarterback finished sixth overall.
 Watson was not the highest-ranking quarterback, however, with Aaron Rodgers coming in second and Tom Brady fourth.

 In 2020 Watson made his third Pro Bowl after he led the NFL in passing yards (4,823), yards per attempt (8.9), and yards per completion (12.6).
 He also passed for 33 touchdowns to just seven interceptions and rushed for a further 444 yards and three touchdowns.